Croydon shared ownership

 Live entertainment is on your doorstep, The Fairfield Halls is just one of the live venues you’ll find locally.
 This famous building is an entertainment centre in itself, featuring a theatre, concert hall and studios.
 It hosts everyone and everything from symphony orchestras to pop stars, pantomimes to Shakespeare productions.

-With a range of shops from Apricot to Zara, offering a wonderful choice of fashion, tech, jewellery, health and beauty, it’s little wonder that the Centrale & Whitgift Centre is one of the most popular shopping destinations across the whole of South London.
+A range of shops, from Apricot to Zara, offer a wonderful choice of fashion, tech, jewellery, health and beauty.
+It’s little wonder that the Centrale & Whitgift Centre is one of the most popular shopping destinations across the whole of South London.

 What is shared ownership?